In 2012, C#5 was released. This version introduced two new keywords async

 method and in the MethodAAsync()

-workflow there are 3 points to carefully take account:
+workflow there are 3 points to carefully take into account:

-is called on a task object, that is not the task returned by the async method.- The task might be started at that point as in
+is followed by a task object, that is not the task returned by the async method.
+Notice that:

 await Task.Delay(100);